CodeDaze/code-of-conduct/staff_procedure_for_incident_handling.md

 This procedure has been adopted from the Ada Initiative's guide titled "[Conference anti-harassment/Responding to Reports](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Responding_to_reports)”.

 -------------------------------------------------------------------------------------------------
-Be sure to have a good understanding of our Code of Conduct policy, which can be found here: [https://github.com/nickelcityruby/code-of-conduct/blob/master/code_of_conduct.md](https://github.com/nickelcityruby/code-of-conduct/blob/master/code_of_conduct.md)
+Be sure to have a good understanding of our Code of Conduct policy, which can be found [here](https://github.com/CodeDaze/code-of-conduct/blob/master/code_of_conduct.md)

 Try to get as much of the incident in written form by the reporter.
 If you cannot, transcribe it yourself as it was told to you.
 The important information to gather include the following: